-Every night your child will be expected to spend 10-20 min focusing on reading, spellings and times tables.
+Every night your child will be expected to spend around 20 min. on homework, in addition to reading, spelling and times table practice.

 For online Abacus games the children will need to use their log in:

 Username: first 4 letters of their first name followed by first 4 letters of surname.

 Each task should take about 20min and will be expected to be brought in the next day.
 It will be corrected together in class, and checked by an adult once a week.
 Any outstanding homework will need to be completed over the weekend.

 If there is a valid reason or a circumstance arises when your child cannot complete their work within the given time please write a short note or see their teacher to explain.

 Children are expected to read every day, but we will be checking an adult has signed the reading record once a week.
 Spelling lists are given to children at the beginning of the week; they should bring their Clued Spelling book (small red book) home to show you so you can practice with them.
 Note: children only have to learn words they can not spell.

 Please read our parent information evening PowerPoint, which will be shared on here after the presentation, for more useful information.

 This term the focus of our work will be the Ancient Greeks.
 Please see the link below for more details.

 10/11/2017: A very exciting start to the new term, especially with our animal encounters workshops on Tuesday.
 We’ll share photos with you soon.
 We have used this event to start our writing off and we are creating a leaflet for the Kent Owl Academy.
 The best ones will be sent to them to be considered for future advertising.